mashadab/VarSatFlow/README.md

 The University of Texas at Austin

 ### Example: Infiltration on top of an impermeable soil layer leading to formation of perched water table

+Video : Flux partitioning in a steady gravity current passing symmetrically over a barrier.

 <p align="center">
 <img src="./CoverFigures/Cover.png" height="370">
 </p>